panpanzhang99299/panpanzhang99299.github.io/_publications/weinshel2022appropriateness.md

 Methods:
 ===
-Baseline and longitudinal data on CSF biomarkers, cognitive diagnoses, and PET amyloid imaging in 423 newly diagnosed patients with PD from the Parkinson’s Progression Markers Initiative (PPMI) cohort were used to evaluate established AD biomarker cutoffs compared with optimal cutoffs derived from the PPMI cohort.
+Baseline and longitudinal data on CSF biomarkers, cognitive diagnoses, and PET amyloid imaging in 423 newly diagnosed patients with PD from the Parkinson's Progression Markers Initiative (PPMI) cohort were used to evaluate established AD biomarker cutoffs compared with optimal cutoffs derived from the PPMI cohort.

 Results:
 ===
-Using PET amyloid imaging as the gold standard for AD pathology, the optimal cutoff of Aβ142 was higher than the AD cutoff, the optimal cutoffs of t-tau/Aß142 and p-tau/Aß142 were lower than the AD cutoffs, and their confidence intervals (CIs) did not overlap with the AD cutoffs.
+Using PET amyloid imaging as the gold standard for AD pathology, the optimal cutoff of A$\beta$142 was higher than the AD cutoff, the optimal cutoffs of t-tau/A$\beta$142 and p-tau/A$\beta$142 were lower than the AD cutoffs, and their confidence intervals (CIs) did not overlap with the AD cutoffs.
 Optimal cutoffs for t-tau and p-tau to predict cognitive impairment were significantly lower than the AD cutoffs, and their CIs did not overlap with the AD cutoffs.

 Conclusion:
 ===
-Optimal cutoffs for the PPMI cohort for Aß142, t-tau/Aß142, and p-tau/Aß142 to predict amyloid-PET positivity and for t-tau and p-tau to predict cognitive impairment differ significantly from cutoffs derived from AD populations.
+Optimal cutoffs for the PPMI cohort for A$\beta$142, t-tau/A$\beta$142, and p-tau/A$\beta$142 to predict amyloid-PET positivity and for t-tau and p-tau to predict cognitive impairment differ significantly from cutoffs derived from AD populations.
 The presence of additional pathologies such as alpha-synuclein in PD may lead to disease-specific CSF biomarker characteristics.